DindoLeonard/data-structures-and-algorithms/x2_algorithms_recursions/notes.md

 - example script in bash: `ls -R`
   - it will list files recursively
 - like a function refer to itself and calling itself within its function
+- Anything you do with recursion CAN be done iteratively (loop)

 # Stackoverflow